 2. Try Malay FoodOpt for Asian cuisine – Asian food is plentiful throughout New Zealand.
 Little Penang, in Wellington, for example, sells Malaysian dishes, including lunch specials for around $15.

 3. Grab a slice of pizza – Everyone’s favourite, pizza is a good way to stop being hungry cheaply.
 Pizza joints are rife.
-One example is Tommy Millions (Wellington), which sells slices of huge pizza for $5 a piece.
+One example is Tommy Millions (Wellington), which sells slices of huge pizza for $5 apiece.
+Add this to some budget-friendly accommodation in the best hostels in Wellington and you’re making money.

 Where to Eat Cheaply in New Zealand